RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2024-02-14-newsletter.md

 ## The University of Sheffield Research Software Engineering Community Newsletter February 2024

-Welcome to the January 2024 newsletter for the research software community at The University of Sheffield, featuring news, opportunities, events and training for you.
+Welcome to the February 2024 newsletter for the research software community at The University of Sheffield, featuring news, opportunities, events and training for you.

 ### Events